Skip to content

 Who is eligible to apply?

-Nonprofit organizations, tribal governments, fiscally sponsored projects, and/or mutual aid groups located within and serving San Diego County that are experiencing impacts related to changes in federal funding or policy are eligible to apply.
+Nonprofit organizations, tribal governments, tribal organizations, fiscally sponsored projects, and/or mutual aid groups located within and serving San Diego County that are experiencing impacts related to changes in federal funding or policy are eligible to apply.
 Collaboratives and coalitions may also apply for funding under the Collaborative Response category.

 Eligibility Questions